-1 What is an MIC?
+What is an MIC?

 The MIC is a key component of the relationship between antimicrobials and microorganisms.
-It is defined as the lowest antimicrobial concentration that inhibits the growth of bacteria/fungi.
+It is defined as the lowest antimicrobial concentration that inhibits the growth of bacteria/fungi and is a measure of the susceptibility of the pathogen to an antimicrobial.